Zimin0/Site-Convertor/README.md

 ## Proger notes
 Something is going wrong with FileFields - unfixable issue with convertation.
 Is it more reliably to store filepath in CharField ?
 FileField do the same.

+tag preload used for preloading js function in order to use them in django-html tags